mongodb-labs/drivers-atlas-testing/docs/source/integration-guide.rst

 Different languages will have different kinds of workload executors.
-Compiled languages, for example, might have as their workload executor a standalone binary whereas interpreted languages would likely use a script that would need to be executed using the appropriate interpreter.
+Compiled languages, for example, might have as their workload executor a standalone binary whereas interpreted languages would likely use a script that needs to be invoked using an interpreter.
 Furthermore, drivers may need to employ different workload executor scripts on different platforms.
 To support these various usage scenarios, users can wrap the actual call to a natively implemented workload executor in a shell script such that exposes the API desired by the :ref:`workload-executor-specification` specification.